hburne11/Burnell_Hayden_NewPortfolio/README.md

 CSS is generated with SASS using the command line tools.
 You'll need dart-sass (preferred) - [you can get it here](https://sass-lang.com/install)

+## Database
+In the Database folder includes a .sql file of my portfolio database and a text file of sql queries to view specific data.

 ## Credits
 Hayden Burnell 2022